Does Car Insurance Cover Door Dings and Scratches?

 Is Filing a Claim for Door Dings or Scratches Worth It?

-For most minor door dings and scratches, paying out of pocket makes more financial sense than filing a claim.
-Your deductible applies to every claim under collision and comprehensive coverage.
-Most collision deductibles run $500 to $1,000, and a paintless dent repair for a single ding runs $75 to $150.
-If your collision deductible is $500, you'd pay the full repair cost yourself with no insurance involvement.
-Filing only makes financial sense when the damage cost clearly exceeds your deductible.
+Paying out of pocket makes more financial sense than filing a claim for most minor door dings and scratches.
+Your deductible applies to every collision and comprehensive claim.
+Most collision deductibles run $500 to $1,000, while paintless dent repair for a single ding costs $75 to $150.
+With a $500 deductible, you'd cover the full repair cost without involving your insurer.
+Filing makes sense when damage clearly exceeds your deductible.

-Comprehensive deductibles run $100 to $500, which can make a vandalism or hail claim more viable.
-A scratch through the clear coat and into the paint can cost $300 to $1,500 depending on size, depth and panel.
-At that cost, a $250 comprehensive deductible makes filing worth considering; a $1,000 collision deductible doesn't.
-To find your deductible amounts, check your declarations page or your insurer's app.
+Comprehensive deductibles run $100 to $500, which can make a vandalism or hail claim worth filing.
+A scratch through the clear coat and into the paint runs $300 to $1,500, depending on size, depth and which panel is damaged.
+A $250 comprehensive deductible makes filing worthwhile at that repair range.
+A $1,000 collision deductible doesn't.
+Check your declarations page or your insurer's app for your deductible amounts.
 The deductible applies per claim, not per year.

 How to File a Claim for Door Dings and Scratches

-Filing a door ding or scratch claim works differently than filing for major collision damage because the repair is often cosmetic.
-Here's how to move through the process quickly and get the best result.
+Filing a door ding or scratch claim works differently from filing for major collision damage, since the repair is often cosmetic.

 1. 1